joshgerdes/jekyll-uno/azure-nat-gateway.md

 ## My Testing

-In order to test a NAT Gateway, I created:
+Knowing that the Azure NAT gateway existed, and could in theory solve some issues I may run into wasn't enough!
+I wanted to get hands-on and actually test that it would work - the way I thought it would, so I wanted to test it, in order to test a NAT Gateway, I created:

 * Virtual Network
 * NAT Gateway